gromkii/sandbox-2/README.md

 Having to learn React in such a short amount of time was my main obstacle to overcome for this project.
 The biggest take away from doing all of this was how to store information in a react components state, especially from AJAX calls to an API.

+## Part Two!
+I wanted to take this additional challenge to actually tidy up a bit, incorporate more of what I learned by refactoring my current code.
+It's nothing over the top, but it complies more to how React normally should behave.